Senior Scam Watch

 $3.4 Billion

-In 2023, Americans aged 60 and older reported losing $3.4 billion to fraud, the highest ever recorded.
+In 2023, adults aged 60 and over reported losing $3.4 billion to fraud, the highest ever recorded.

 Investment Scams Are #1 for Seniors